Investment incentives

 R&D tax allowance

 Companies performing R&D activities can apply a special tax deduction for such activities.
-In fact, the R&D deduction allows companies to claim internal R&D costs twice, both within their profit-and-loss account and as a special tax deduction.
+The R&D deduction allows companies to claim internal R&D costs twice, both within their profit-and-loss account and as a special tax deduction.
 However, companies are obligated to notify the tax administrator of their intent to claim an R&D allowance in advance.

 The following conditions apply for all types of investments